 On the other hand, when you use your e-bike on city streets, you will need to subscribe to an additional anti-theft option with your insurer.

-“The cost of such anti-theft option is variable, but on average it will cost around 5 euros per month.
+“The cost of such an anti-theft option is variable, but on average it will cost around 5 euros per month.
 The guarantee is acquired within the limit of 400 euros per claim “, as it is emphasized, for example, at AXA insurance.

 AXA also has a supplement to cover cases of above 400 euros: “We have also added an optional premium guarantee with which we cover any property specifically referred to in the contract (worth more than 400 euros) in case of theft, breakage (even partial) and other cases. “